The Local Guys Logo

 Safety always comes first!

-WorkSafe Victoria requires employers to ensure compliance with AS/NZS 3760.
+WorkSafe Victoria requires businesses to meet AS/NZS 3760:2022 ensuring all electrical equipment is regularly tested and maintained..
 Employers have a duty of care, to provide and maintain a workplace that is safe and without risks to health.
 To meet these obligations, employers should have procedures.
 Such as regular test and tagging in place to review and maintain the safety of the workplace environment.
 At The Local Guys – Test and Tag Melbourne, we believe safety comes first and foremost.
-By conducting regular Appliance test and tagging, you are ensuring the safety of your business.
+Regular appliance testing is a vital part of workplace electrical safety testing, protecting employees, visitors, and assets from electrical hazards..
 Your employees, and anyone that encounters your business – and therefore, meeting your duty of care.
 Don’t take the risk, you may not get a second chance.

 Ensure the safety of your equipment with professional test and tag from The Local Guys.
 Call today!